OpenVoiceOS/community-docs/docs/330-contributing.md

 The docs above are meant for a broad set of users.
 For the details you're looking for on how all these different pieces of OVOS interact, [please check out our technical manual](https://openvoiceos.github.io/ovos-technical-manual/).

-for more details about the skills and plugins, you can check the technical documentation here [OVOS Technical Manual](hhttps://openvoiceos.github.io/ovos-technical-manual/) It is inspired by [Neon.AI](https://neon.ai) and Mycroft documentation and covers diverse topics such as design philosophy, available helper methods, writing GUIs (Qt devs wanted!), how to get a skill to converse back and forth with a user, and more.
+For more details about the skills and plugins, you can check the technical documentation here [OVOS Technical Manual](hhttps://openvoiceos.github.io/ovos-technical-manual/) It is inspired by [Neon.AI](https://neon.ai) and Mycroft documentation and covers diverse topics such as design philosophy, available helper methods, writing GUIs (Qt devs wanted!), how to get a skill to converse back and forth with a user, and more.

 If you're stuck or have any questions, please come chat with us on [Matrix](https://matrix.to/#/#OpenVoiceOS-Support:matrix.org).
 We're grateful for your assistance and will do everything we can to help you.